aboutcode-org/scancode-toolkit/docs/source/contribute/contrib_dev.rst

 ScanCode can be used alright as a Python library and is available as as a Python wheel in Pypi and installed with ``pip install scancode-toolkit`` or ``pip install scancode-toolkit-mini``.

+.. _note:

+   Since we do not pin dependencies to avoid dependency resolution conflicts for downstream users, there are possibilities of issues arising from dependencies silently changing API/functions which scancode uses.